 Toenail fungus is difficult to treat because it is hidden in the nail bed and well protected by the nail.
 It can take several months to get rid of it, and even then, it could come back.
 The sooner the condition is diagnosed and treated, the easier it will be to kill the fungus.
 Treatment options include:

-• Topical medication.
+- Topical medication.
 Applying an antifungal cream to the infected nail will gradually kill off the fungus and restore your nails to health.
 However, it is a very slow process and requires diligence on your part.

-• Oral antifungal medication.
+- Oral antifungal medication.
 A prescription antifungal medication can be taken every day for several months to kill the fungus.
 These medications do have side effects, so they are not for everyone.
 A combination of topical and oral antifungals is often the most effective treatment.

-• Laser treatment.
+- Toenail fungus laser treatment.
 High-tech lasers can be directed at the nail fungus to clear up the discoloration.
 Lasers do not usually cure the fungus, however, so their use is generally cosmetic.

 Over-the-counter remedies are rarely effective on fungal toenails.
-Save time and money by contacting a podiatrist right away.
+Save time and money by contacting a Livermore podiatrist right away.

 Proactive Fungal Toenail Treatment in the East Bay